Pickleball Doubles Strategy

 The serve is one of the best places to start with a placement shot.
 You want to aim for the far corner of the court so your opponent has difficulty returning it.
 Getting them moving back and forth across the court will put them on defense and give you an advantage.

 Another common place to hit your shots is just in front of the net.
-This will make it difficult for your opponent to hit a clear shot back to you.
+However, placing the pickleball net will make it difficult for your opponent to hit a clear shot back to you.

-When playing pickleball doubles, it’s important to know where to position yourself on the court to give yourself the best chance of scoring.
+When playing pickleball double strategy, it’s important to know where to position yourself on the court to give yourself the best scoring chance.
 Here are some tips for ideal placements based on the type of shot you want to hit.

 If you want to hit a groundstroke: